 If the name you are using now does not match the name on the decree absolute/dissolution/death certificate, we will require documentary evidence, such as the marriage certificate.

-If the divorce/dissolution took place in a foreign country, we will need to see the original documents, plus a full English translation where necessary.
+If the divorce/dissolution took place in a foreign country, we will need to see the original documents and a full English translation where necessary.

 Some overseas divorces may have to be referred to the General Register Office to establish their authenticity, and extra time should be allowed for this.